tyler-le/scroll-meter/README.md

 ## Features

 - Simple and intuitive UI that displays the distance scrolled in both pixels and feet
-- Flawlessly integrated to work between tabs
+- Chrome Storage API allows the extension to work across different devices and tabs.
 ## Installation

 To install this extension, follow these steps: